 The interim condensed consolidated balance sheet as of June 30, 2021, and the interim condensed consolidated statements of operations, cash flows, and stockholders' equity for the three and six months ended June 30, 2021 and 2020 are unaudited.
-The unaudited interim condensed consolidated financial statements have been prepared on the same basis as the annual financial statements and reflect, in the opinion of management, all adjustments of a normal and recurring nature that are necessary for the fair statement for une 30, 2021 and 0ur results of operations and cash flows, for the three and six months ended June 30, 2021 and our results of operations and cash flows for the three and six months ended June 30, 2021 and 2020.
-The source interim condensed consolidated financial statements related to the three- and six-month periods are also unaudited.
-The interim condensed consolidated financial statements of or any future annual or interim period.
-The condensed consolidated balance sheet as of December 31, 2021 or for any future annual or interim period.
-The condensed consolidated financial statements should be read in conjunction with Legacy Playboy's audited financial statements for a first date.
-These aread statements of the statements for a first date.
-These first of the first of the read in conjunction with Legacy Playboy's audited financial statements for the read in commission ("SEC") on March 31, 2021.
+The unaudited interim condensed consolidated financial statements have been prepared on the same basis as the annual financial statements and reflect, in the opinion of management, all adjustments of a normal and recurring nature that are necessary for the fair statement of un financial position as of June 30, 2021 and our results of operations and cash flows for the three and six months ended June 30, 2021 and 2020.
+The financial data and other financial information disclosed in these notes to the interim condensed consolidated financial statements related to the three- and six-month periods are also unaudited.
+The interim condensed consolidated results of operations for the six months ended June 30, 2021 are not necessarily indicative of the results to be expected for the year ended December 31, 2021 or for any future annual or interim period.
+The condensed consolidated balance sheet as of December 31, 2020 included herein was derived from the audited financial statements should be read in conjunction with Legacy Playboy's audited financial statements included in the Current Report on Form 8-1/64 as filed by us with the Securities and Exchange Commission ("SEC") on March 31, 2021.